ydelloyd/Marketplace/README.md

 ### Running the build

 1. Navigate to the root directory.
-1. Run `docker-compose up -d`
+2. Run `docker-compose up -d`
-1. Visit the frontend at `http://localhost:8080/`
+3. Visit the frontend at `http://localhost:8080/`
-1. Visit the backend at `http://localhost:3001/`. `http://localhost:3001/users` demonstrates a working return of data.
+4. Visit the backend at `http://localhost:3001/`. `http://localhost:3001/api/jobs` demonstrates a working return of some prestored jobs.
+5. A Swagger documented has been included for your convience at `http://localhost:0214/`

 ---